-Very early initiation of therapy can be expected to result in a shorter viral load suppression period and a rapid transition to the steady state.
+Very early initiation of therapy can be expected to result in a shorter viral load suppression period and a rapid transition to the treatment steady state.
 Late therapy during the asymptomatic stage will most likely result in a prolonged viral load suppression period.
-Increasing the drug dose results in a longer period of viral load suppression.
-Given the foregoing, maximal suppression of the viral load is most likely to be attained when therapy is initiated during the asymptomatic, very early and late acute infection stages of the infection, or when high drug doses are used.
+Increasing the drug dosage would result in a longer period of viral load suppression.
+Given the foregoing, maximal suppression of the viral load will most likely be attained when therapy is initiated during the asymptomatic, very early and late acute infection stages of the infection, or when high drug doses are used.
 It is therefore possible for a drug dosage to be suppressive at one stage of the infection, but fail when therapy is initiated at a different stage.
 For a given instance when therapy is initiated, then the degree and duration of viral load suppression is drug efficacy dependent.

 The above figure is a log scale plot of the RNA short term response of two typical patients after the initiation of therapy at day zero.
-The benefit of plotting the response in log scale is the straight line which is useful in estimating the half lives of the virus and infected cells.
+The benefit of plotting the response in log scale is the straight line which his useful in estimating the half lives of the virus and infected cells.

 A set point or a steady state corresponds to the asymptomatic stage of an HIV patient.
-A typical control action (treatment) during this stage is to bring down virus to a lower level.
-A successful retro-viral therapy is designed to reduce the viral load by 90% in eight weeks and continue to suppress it to below 50 copies virus per microL in 6 months.
+A typical control action (treatment) during this stage is to bring down the virus to a lower level.
+A successful antiretroviral therapy is designed to reduce the viral load by 90% in eight weeks and continue to suppress it to below 50 copies per mL of plasma in less than six months.
 Therapy is usually initiated during the asymptomatic stage.
 The set point of virus is also referred to as the baseline.
-The above figure demonstrates an HIV infection at day zero, and set point is reached at around 500 days after infection.
+The above figure demonstrates HIV infection at day zero and set point is reached at around 500 days from initial infection.
 If no therapy is started, the asymptomatic stage is maintained, but during this period the immune system is gradually damaged.
 An initiation of therapy is done around 600 days with a moderate dosage of drugs or with a high dosage of drugs.
 A moderate dosage might not be effective to reduce the viral load, while a high dosage could bring the viral load to undetectable levels.
-The figure also show the viral load rebound after termination of therapies at around 800 days.
-Different sections of the viral response exhibit exponential function growth or decays.
+The figure also shows the viral load rebound after termination of therapies at around 800 days.
+Different sections of the viral response exhibit exponential growth or decays.